From Benchmarks to Skills: Low-Rank Factors for LLM Evaluation: Evaluation of the Uncovered Skill Set

-\paragraph{Robustness of the latent-skill space.} In this section we set out to verify that the eight‐factor solution is not a fragile artifact of any single modeling choice.
+In this section we verify that the eight‐factor solution is not a fragile artifact of any single modeling choice.
 To this end, we apply three stress tests: (i) \textbf{factor dimensionality} --- refitting the model at \(k\!=\!6,7\) (under-extraction) and \(k\!=\!9,10\) (over-extraction); (ii) \textbf{model subsampling} --- five runs in which 30 \% of the LMs were held out at random; (iii) \textbf{task removal} --- leave-one-task-out in the PAF fit.